ashishmaharana188/legacyImageMigration/docs/technical-design-document.md

 This refactoring resulted in a more robust, maintainable, and performant S3 Browser.
 The code is now simpler and more declarative, and the user experience is greatly improved due to automatic caching and efficient, synchronized data fetching.

+### 4.6.
+Batch Update Optimization for `updateFolioAndTransaction`

+**Problem:**

+The `updateFolioAndTransaction` function in `backend/services/database.ts` previously suffered from performance bottlenecks due to:
+1.  **Redundant CSV Parsing:** It re-parsed the CSV file to generate transactions, even when this data was already available from a preceding `generateSql` call.
+2.  **Inefficient `ANY` Clauses:** Update queries relied on `ANY($1::text[])` clauses with potentially large arrays of `processedFolioNumbers` and `uniqueClientCodes`.
+While better than individual updates, these could still become inefficient with very large datasets, leading to slower execution times for batch updates.

+**Solution:**

+To significantly improve the efficiency of `updateFolioAndTransaction`, the process was refactored to:
+1.  **Reuse Parsed Data:** Accept `transactions` and `logs` directly as parameters, eliminating redundant CSV parsing and SQL generation.
+2.  **Utilize Temporary Tables for Joins:** Introduce a temporary table (`temp_transaction_data`) to stage `id_ihno` and `id_acno` values, enabling more efficient join-based updates instead of large `ANY` clauses.

+**Implementation Details:**

+-   **`backend/services/database.ts` - `updateFolioAndTransaction` function:**
+    -   The function signature was updated to accept `transactions` (an array of parsed transaction objects) and `logs` (an array of `SqlLog` entries) as parameters.
+    -   A temporary table named `temp_transaction_data` is created at the beginning of the transaction.
+This table stores `id_ihno` and `id_acno` for all transactions relevant to the current update batch.
+    -   Data from the `transactions` array is inserted into `temp_transaction_data` in chunks (e.g., 1000 rows per chunk) to optimize database writes.
+    -   The `updateFolioQuery` (Query 3) and `updateTransactionQuery` (Query 4) were modified to join with `temp_transaction_data` on `d.user_attr1 = ttd.id_ihno AND d.user_attr2 = ttd.id_acno`.
+This replaces the less efficient `ANY` clause filtering for these specific conditions.
+    -   The `processedFolioNumbers` array is now derived directly from the `id_acno` values within the provided `transactions` array when `updateAll` is false.
+-   **`backend/controllers/fileController.ts` - `processSqlMongo` and `updateFolioAndTransaction` endpoints:**
+    -   Both endpoints now call `database.generateSql()` once to obtain the `transactions` and `logs` data.
+    -   These `transactions` and `logs` are then passed as arguments to `database.updateFolioAndTransaction`, ensuring that the data is processed only once.

+**Benefit:**

+These optimizations lead to a substantial improvement in the performance of batch updates within `updateFolioAndTransaction`:
+-   **Reduced Processing Overhead:** Eliminating redundant CSV parsing saves significant CPU cycles and I/O operations.
+-   **Faster Database Operations:** Using a temporary table for joins allows the PostgreSQL query planner to execute updates much more efficiently, especially with large numbers of records (e.g., 20,000 updates within 1 minute).
+-   **Improved Scalability:** The chunked insertion into the temporary table and the optimized join queries make the update process more scalable for larger datasets.
+-   **Consistent Data Flow:** Ensures that the `updateFolioAndTransaction` logic operates on the same, already-parsed transaction data as other SQL operations.

+### 4.7.
+Streaming CSV Parsing for `generateSql`

+**Problem:**

+The original implementation of the `generateSql` function in `backend/services/database.ts` used `ExcelJS` to read entire CSV files into memory.
+For very large CSV files, this approach was inefficient, leading to high memory consumption and increased initial latency as the application had to wait for the entire file to be loaded and parsed before processing could begin.

+**Solution:**

+To address these inefficiencies, the `generateSql` function was refactored to use a streaming CSV parsing approach.
+This allows the application to process CSV data in chunks, significantly reducing memory footprint and improving responsiveness for large files.

+**Implementation Details:**

+-   **`backend/services/database.ts` - `generateSql` function:**
+    -   The dependency on `ExcelJS` for CSV reading was replaced with `fs.createReadStream` and the `parse` function from the `csv-parse` library.
+    -   A readable stream is created from the CSV file and piped directly to the `csv-parse` parser.
+    -   The parser is configured to skip the header row (`from_line: 2`).
+    -   As data chunks are parsed, individual rows are emitted via the 'data' event and collected into the `transactions` array.
+    -   Error handling for parsing issues (e.g., invalid data in a row) and stream errors (e.g., file read errors) is maintained, logging details and pushing errors to the `logs` array.
+    -   A `Promise` is used to await the completion of the streaming process before proceeding with SQL generation.

+**Benefit:**

+This streaming CSV parsing optimization provides several key benefits:
+-   **Reduced Memory Consumption:** The application no longer needs to load the entire CSV file into memory, making it highly efficient for processing very large datasets without risking out-of-memory errors.
+-   **Lower Initial Latency:** Processing of CSV data begins as soon as the first chunks are read, reducing the initial wait time and improving the responsiveness of the application.
+-   **Improved Scalability:** The streaming approach allows the system to handle CSV files of virtually any size, enhancing the overall scalability and robustness of the data ingestion process.
+-   **Consistent Performance:** Provides a more consistent performance profile, as processing occurs incrementally rather than in a large, upfront operation.

 ## 5. Conclusion

 (Summary of the document and future considerations.)